rafaeldelrey/atrobot/README.md

-# Atrobot Game
+# AI Bot Arena

 **Version: 0.0.3**

-Atrobot Game is a simple space shooter where players control a ship to battle enemy fighters.
+AI Bot Arena is a simple space shooter where players control a ship to battle enemy fighters.
 The game incorporates dynamic enemy scanning and AI-based interactions.

 ## Features